cenidetiot/OCB.jsLibrary/README.md

 ```
 cb.testConnect();
 ```
-###  Get NGSI object of an entity registered in the Context Broker.
+###  Get NGSI object of an entity registered in the ContextBroker.
 ```
 cb.getEntity('idEntity')
 .then((result) => console.log(result))